 Large Query Note

 The Advanced Query tool is not meant for extremely large queries.
-If you run into timeout errors when pasting thousands of lines of text, consider splitting your query into multiple audiences.
-Then, you can create one master audience that refers to the smaller audiences.
-For example:
+If you run into timeout errors when pasting thousands of lines of text, consider splitting your query into multiple audiences of no more than 10,000 users each.
+Then, you can create one master audience that refers to the smaller audiences as follows:

 Troubleshoot Query